International trade

 UN Trade and Development, UNCTADstat and the World Trade Organization.

-The category "other" includes all services not covered under transport and travel in the EBOPS-2010 classification.
-These services include financial and insurance services, telecommunications and computer services, intellectual property charges, various other business services, and audiovisual, personal and recreational services, goods-related services, etc.
+The category "other than transport and travel" includes all services not covered under transport or travel in the EBOPS-2010 classification.
+It comprises financial and insurance services, telecommunications and computer services, intellectual property charges, various other business services, and audiovisual, personal and recreational services, goods-related services, etc.

-The quarter-on-quarter seasonally adjusted growth rate of services exports was estimated at 4.9% in Q2 2025, after -1.0% in the previous quarter.
+The quarter-on-quarter seasonally adjusted growth rate of services exports was estimated at 3.1% in Q3 2025, following a 4.9% rise (QoQ-SA) in the previous quarter.

 UN Trade and Development, UNCTADstat and the World Trade Organization.

-The category "other" includes all services not covered under transport and travel in the EBOPS-2010 classification.
-These services include financial and insurance services, telecommunications and computer services, intellectual property charges, various other business services, and audiovisual, personal and recreational services, goods-related services, etc.
+The category "other than transport and travel" includes all services not covered under transport or travel in the EBOPS-2010 classification.
+It comprises financial and insurance services, telecommunications and computer services, intellectual property charges, various other business services, and audiovisual, personal and recreational services, goods-related services, etc.

 Figures for Africa and Oceania are not presented, due to insufficient data coverage.